Johncci/summer-soccer-camp/README.md

 * **Footer**

   * The footer section allows the user to access the relevant social media links for the camp.
 It also contains a copyright notice.
 The social media icons have the names of the social media sites placed underneath them.
 This was done to accommodate screen readers.
-The footer is fully reposnsive.
+The footer is fully responsive.

   * The value of the footer is that it helps the user to keep in contact through the social media icons displayed to encourage them to gain further insight into the camp and keep updated of any future camps.
 It is also displayed on each page.
 <br>